BackofenLab/RBPBench/src/docs/faq.md

 **What organisms are supported?**

 Currently the database contains exclusively human RBP binding motifs.
 However, RBPBench is not restricted to human datasets, as the user can supply any genome file and define a custom motif database, or add additional motifs to search with the present database motifs.
+If you have motifs that you would like to have included, feel free to contact us (e.g., by opening up a new issue on [GitHub](https://github.com/michauhl/RBPBench/issues)).

 **Where to send bug reports and feature requests?**